Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Conclusions

 We found that below a certain gas fraction, bars should still be able to slow down.
 Therefore, we expect barred spiral galaxies which have been gas-poor for extended periods of time to be rotating very slowly.
 We therefore predict that observations which target such galaxies (e.g., lenticular barred galaxies \citep{2009ARAA..47..159B}) would find slowly rotating bars.\footnote{This does not mean that we predict \textit{all} gas-poor galaxies should be slowly rotating.
-Indeed, they would need to be gas-deficient for several $\textrm{Gyr}$ before they would be classified as slow rotators.} There does exist one example of a galaxy which is known to be a slow rotator -- the low surface brightness galaxy UGC 628 \citep{2009AA...499L..25C}.
-This galaxy has been studied in detail by \citet{2016MNRAS.463.1751C}, who note that it indeed has a low gas fraction for galaxies of its type.
-We predict a general trend that bars in gas-rich spiral galaxies should rotate quickly while some bars in gas-poor spiral galaxies should rotate slowly. https://github.com/gusbeane/gasbar
+Indeed, they would need to be gas-deficient for several $\textrm{Gyr}$ before they would be classified as slow rotators.} There does exist examples of galaxies known to be slow rotators -- the low surface brightness galaxy UGC~628 \citep{2009AA...499L..25C}, lenticular galaxy NGC~4277 \citep{2022AA...664L..10B}, and NGC~2915 \citep{1999AJ....118.2158B}.
+UGC~628 has been studied in detail by \citet{2016MNRAS.463.1751C}, who note that it indeed has a low gas fraction for galaxies of its type.
+NGC~2915 has a gas fraction of $70\%$ \citep{2010ApJ...715..656W}, which would seem to be in conflict with our prediction that only a $5\%$ gas fraction is necessary to arrest the halo slowdown process.
+However, NGC~2915 has significantly different structural properties than the Milky Way-like model we considered in this work, discussed in Section~\ref{ssec:observations}.
+We predict a general trend that bars in gas-rich spiral galaxies should rotate quickly while some bars in gas-poor spiral galaxies should rotate slowly.